Linux and I2C (using LM73 Temperature Sensor as Slave)

 Note

-You can use the raspi-config tool to do the same in a more comfortable manner.
+You can use the raspi-config tool to do the same in a more comfortable way.
 Here in this article, we do not use any of those decadent tools.
 These are Raspberry specific and not available on any other Linux device [2].

 See here for decadent documentation of raspi-config.